whyboris/utilitarianism.net/content/en/03-arguments-for-utilitarianism.md

 [^3]: Of course, there may be exceptional circumstances in which stealing is overall beneficial and hence justified, for instance when stealing a loaf of bread is required to save a starving person’s life.
 [^4]: Here it is important to consider the indirect costs of reducing social trust, in addition to the obvious direct costs to the victim.
 [^5]:
-    Compare our defense of aggregationism in [chapter 2](/types-of-utilitarianism#aggregationism), showing how, in practice, almost everyone endorses allowing sufficiently many small benefits to outweigh great costs to a few: “For example, allowing cars to drive fast on roads increases the number of people who die in accidents.
+    Compare our defense of aggregationism in [Chapter 2](/types-of-utilitarianism#aggregationism), showing how, in practice, almost everyone endorses allowing sufficiently many small benefits to outweigh great costs to a few: “For example, allowing cars to drive fast on roads increases the number of people who die in accidents.
 Placing exceedingly low speed limits would save lives at the cost of inconveniencing many drivers.
 Most people demonstrate an implicit commitment to aggregationism when they judge it worse to impose these many inconveniences for the sake of saving a few lives.”

     See also Goodin, R. (1995). _Utilitarianism as a Public Philosophy_.
 Cambridge University Press.